 Other Income (Expense), Net.
-Other income (expense), net includes the impact of changes in the fair value and settlement of certain derivatives, gains or losses on sale of businesses and fixed assets, earnings from equity method investments, fair value changes on marketable securities, impairments, UpLift transformation costs and Separation-related expenses, gains on insurance recoveries and certain other infrequent operating income and expense items.
+Other income (expense), net includes the impact of changes in the fair value and settlement of certain derivatives, gains or losses on sale of businesses and fixed assets, earnings from equity method investments, fair value changes on marketable securities, impairments, UpLift transformation costs, Separation-related adjustments, gains on insurance recoveries and certain other infrequent operating income and expense items.
 See Note 16, "Restructuring and Transformation Costs" for additional details on UpLift transformation costs.